steveturbek/Tangible-Interfaces-Submarine-Design-Project/README.md

 ## Introduction

-Welcome to the Submarine Design Project for [Steve Turbek's "Tangible Interfaces" Industrial Design class](https://turbek.com/articles/tangible-interfaces-class.html) at Pratt Institute!
+This Submarine Design Project is part of [Steve Turbek's "Tangible Interfaces" Industrial Design class](https://turbek.com/articles/tangible-interfaces-class.html) at Pratt Institute.
 This collaborative challenge sits at the intersection of industrial design, user experience, and physical computing.
 Throughout this project, you'll work in teams to create an immersive submarine piloting experience that combines digital interfaces with physical controls.

 ![Illustration of a Submarine Cockpit](artwork/submarine-illus.png "Illustration of a Submarine Cockpit")